 Why do some products capture widespread attention while others flop?
 What makes us engage with certain products out of sheer habit?
 Is there a pattern underlying how technologies hook us?
-Nir Eyal answers these questions (and many more) by explaining the Hook Model—a four-step process embedded into the products of many successful companies to subtly encourage customer behavior.
+Nir Eyal answers these questions (and many more) by explaining the Hook Model.
+A four-step process embedded into the products of many successful companies to subtly encourage customer behavior.
 Through consecutive “hook cycles,” these products reach their ultimate goal of bringing users back again and again without depending on costly advertising or aggressive messaging.
 Hooked is based on Eyal’s years of research, consulting, and practical experience.
-He wrote the book he wished had been available to him as a start-up founder—not abstract theory, but a how-to guide for building better products.
-Hooked is written for product managers, designers, marketers, start-up founders, and anyone who seeks to understand how products influence our behavior.
+He wrote the book he wished had been available to him as a start-up founder.
+It’s not abstract theory, but a how-to guide for building better products.
+Hooked is written for product managers, designers, marketers, start-up founders, and those who seeks to understand how products can influence behavior.

 Epic Content Marketing: How to Tell a Different Story, Break through the Clutter, and Win More Customers by Marketing Less